oscarotero/form-manager/README.md

 ## Builder

-The `Builder` class is used to ease the creation of inputs and containers.
+The `Builder` class is used to ease the creation of fields and containers.
 For example, instead of this:

 ```php
 use FormManager\Containers\Form;